-- Ascended Fangirl: Her enthusiasm for things she enjoys has gotten her hired by them on more than one occasion.
+- Promoted Fangirl: Her enthusiasm for things she enjoys has gotten her hired by them on more than one occasion.
 She's a massive fan of The Blacklist and was offered a guest-starring role in an episode because of it, while her obsessive following of NBC's 2016 Summer Olympics coverage led to the network inviting her to Rio as a guest commentator.

 - Third-Person Person: One integral part of her standup routine, later ported into SNL, is her gratuitous use of "a bitch" in this context."CAN A BITCH GET A BEEF BOWL?!"